sbadred/HVQE4C.jl/docs/src/index.md

-# This is HVQE4C Documentation
+# This is MyProject Documentation

 Welcome to the documentation page.

 !!! note "Quick-Glimpse Tutorial"
-    This is a prototype  Julia code to verify the Hybrid approach of partitionning and compression of the Hamiltonian
+    This is a prototype code to verify the Hybrid approach including the partitionning and the compression of the Hamiltonian.

 ```@docs
-HVQE4C project
+HVQE4C
 ```